-I am currently in the third year of my Ph.D. in the Warwick Electrochemistry and Interfaces Group under the supervision of Professor Julie Macpherson.
+I am currently in the final year of my Ph.D. in the Warwick Electrochemistry and Interfaces Group under the supervision of Professor Julie Macpherson.
 My research focuses on the further development of electrochemical Boron Doped Diamond Sensors for Water Quality Monitoring.
 This includes using finite element modeling to understand similar systems and fundamental processes to hopefully guide future work.

 At the end of my second year, I had the opportunity to do a URSS summer research project with Professor Julie Macpherson.
-In the project, I investigated the voltammetric response of different single crystal Boron-Doped Diamond samples.
+In the project, I investigated the voltammetric response of different single-crystal Boron-Doped Diamond samples.
 I went on to graduate with a BSc in Chemistry from the University of Warwick in 2018 and MSc in Diamond Science and Technology in 2019 through the Diamond Science and Technology CDT.
-As part of my MSc course, I worked in the group of Professor Henry S. White at the University of Utah with Dr. Martin A. Edwards learning how to model conical nanopores and other electrochemical systems using finite element modeling and developing skills for my PhD.
+As part of my MSc course, I worked in the group of Professor Henry S. White at the University of Utah with Dr. Martin A. Edwards learning how to model conical nanopores and other electrochemical systems using finite element modelling and developing skills for my PhD.

 - Finite Element Modeling of the Combined Faradaic and Electrostatic Contributions to the Voltammetric Response of Monolayer Redox Films, Katherine J. Levey, Martin A. Edwards, Henry S. White*, and Julie V. Macpherson*, Anal.
 Chem.
-2022, XXXX, XXX, XXX-XXX, https://doi.org/10.1021/acs.analchem.2c01976
+2022, 94, 37, 12673–12682, doi: 10.1021/acs.analchem.2c01976

-Lifting the Lid on the Potentiostat: A Beginners Guide to Understanding Electrochemical Circuitry and Practical Operation, Alex W. Colburn, Katherine J. Levey, Danny O'Hare and Julie V. Macpherson*, Phys.
+- Lifting the Lid on the Potentiostat: A Beginners Guide to Understanding Electrochemical Circuitry and Practical Operation, Alex W. Colburn, Katherine J. Levey, Danny O'Hare and Julie V. Macpherson*, Phys.
 Chem.
 Chem.
-Phys., 2021, 23, 8100-8117, https://doi.org/10.1039/D1CP00661D
+Phys., 2021, 23, 8100-8117, doi: 10.1039/D1CP00661D

 Warwick Electrochemistry & Interfaces